 With healthcare organizations finding they need to implement and protect more and more systems, not only to run the healthcare business but also provide quality patient care, backups and disaster recovery alone are not enough to recover from an attack.

-Let’s take a look at a technology and best practice that could help your healthcare organization recover from a cyber-attack or ransomware attack without having to pay the ransom.
+Let’s take a look at a technology and best practice called isolated recovery that could help your healthcare organization recover from a cyber-attack or ransomware attack without having to pay the ransom.

 Isolated recovery: What it is and how it can help

 To ensure your healthcare organization can recover after a cyber or ransomware attack without having to pay cyber criminals, implementing isolated recovery technology, in addition to backups and disaster recovery, can be a good option.
 Backups are copies of PHI, PII and any other valuable data on tape or disks.
 Disaster recovery is where a hospital, for example, will create copies of critical data and store them in a different facility so that even if the hospital is destroyed the data in a different facility is protected.